Hungry Horse Dam: Hydroelectric power generation

 The project contributes to hydroelectric power generation not only at Hungry Horse Dam, but by storing and releasing water for use by downriver hydroelectric dams on the Flathead, Clark Fork, Pend Oreille, and Columbia rivers.
 About a billion kilowatt–hours are generated annually at Hungry Horse Dam, while in an average year the release water will generate about 4.6 billion kilowatt–hours of power as it passes through the series of downstream powerplants.

 Power generating facilities at Hungry Horse Dam are housed in a building constructed across the river channel at the downstream toe of the dam.
 The original design included four 71,250-kilowatt generators—a total of 285 megawatts installed capacity.
 The generator capacity was uprated in the 1990s to 107,000 kilowatts each for a total capacity of 428 megawatts.

-Nearby and downstream, an aluminum production plant was constructed in the mid-1950s, northeast of Columbia Falls.
+Nearby and downstream, the Anaconda Aluminum Co Columbia Falls Reduction Plant, an aluminum production plant was constructed in the mid-1950s, northeast of Columbia Falls.